 By law, it must be done every 5 years.

 How much does a contingency fund study cost?

 Generally speaking, the cost ranges from $2,850 to $10,000, depending on the size of the syndicate.

 Entrust the Management of Your Condominium to Professionals

 Conducting a contingency fund study requires real expertise, as does property maintenance management more broadly.
-For sound management and a harmonious condo life in the short and long term, choose recognized specialists to manage your condominium: call on Condo Stratégis.
+For sound management and a harmonious condo life in the short and long term, make contact for condo financial management and choose recognized specialists to manage your condominium: call on Condo Stratégis.